anthonyrisinger/cga/README.md

 This hybrid approach—using the right tool for each part of the system—represents the mature application of geometric algebra to real-world problems.
 It acknowledges that different mathematical frameworks evolved to solve different problems, and the best systems combine their strengths rather than forcing everything into a single paradigm.

-The future of geometric computing lies not in revolutionary replacement but in evolutionary integration.
-As you design your next system, ask not "Should I use GA or traditional methods?" but rather "Where can GA improve my geometric modeling, and how can I best interface it with the numerical tools I need?"
+The future of geometric computing is evolutionary integration, not wholesale replacement.
+As you design your next system, don't ask "Should I use GA or traditional methods?", ask "Where can GA improve my geometric modeling, and how can I best interface it with the numerical tools I need?"
 The answer to that question will lead you to architectures that are both elegant and practical, combining mathematical beauty with engineering effectiveness.

 ---